lowagstaff/dialogueadventure/readme.md

 Steps to build and/or run the software:

 1. All that needs to be done is to press the play button at the top of the screen (if using the program)
-2. If using the game itself it will start playing on its own 3.
+2. If using the game itself it will start playing on its own once the game is opened 3.

 Instructions for using the software: